luigifreda/pyslam/docs/TROUBLESHOOTING.md

 ImportError: /opt/ros/kinetic/lib/python2.7/dist-packages/cv2.so:
 undefined symbol: PyCObject_Type
 ```
-you can run the following command in your shell:
+You can run the following command in your shell:
 ```
 $ export PYTHONPATH=""
 ```